nathanpalamuttam/hw5/README.md

 For this assignment, we will be running on the 40 GB nodes.
 `run.sh` already ensures that this happens through the use of the `-C "gpu&hbm40g"` flag.
 Finally, you can check how many GPU node hours you've used via `iris user <username>`.
+Everyone has 35 GPU hours assigned to them right now.

 ### Matrices ###